 OBA oversees basketball development through the provision of programs and services aimed at meeting the needs of the evolving basketball landscape, and promotes programming that aligns with Long-Term Athlete Development (LTAD) and Canadian Sport for Life (CS4L) principles.

 Ontario Basketball works closely with the national sport organization which governs basketball, Canada Basketball.
-Ontario Basketball is gratefully supported by the Ontario Government’s Ministry of Tourism, Culture & Sport and the Government of Canada.
+Ontario Basketball is gratefully supported by the Ontario Government’s Ministry of Heritage, Sport, Tourism and Culture Industries and the Government of Canada.

 Clubs and Competitions initiatives include: